You may think your network is secure, but how do you know you’re really safe from certain threats?

 Details such as the number of problem devices, backup status, and health checks can all be seen through a simple security digest that the dashboard provides.
 The entire platform is entirely customizable, allowing you to create unique dashboard views for your network operation center, and other departments as needed.

 Auditing templates help keep scans simple and pick up on specific compliance issues as well.
 For instance, there are built-in tools that can specifically scan and confirm if your network is currently HIPAA or PCI compliant and provide a supporting report.
-The risk management section of N-able RMM can scan and locate all Personal Identifiable Information (PII) and track how and where it moves across the network.
+The risk management section of N-able N-sight can scan and locate all Personal Identifiable Information (PII) and track how and where it moves across the network.

 This level of risk management can stop specific information from leaving the network, as well as alerting when information is accessed inappropriately.
 Security permissions can be scanned on files and folders to uncover incorrect permissions on user accounts based on company records as well.